redstone99/hass-alert2/README.md

     or visit the HACS pane and add `https://github.com/redstone99/hass-alert2.git` as a custom repository of type  `Integration` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).

-1. You should be on the Alert2 doc page in HACS.
-Click "Download" button (bottom right of screen) to download the integration.
-If for some reason adding the repository did not take you to the Alert2 doc page, you may need to click again on the HACS pane, search for "Alert2" and click on it to get to the page.
+1. The UI should now show the Alert2 doc page in HACS.
+Click "Download" button (bottom right of screen) to download the Alert2 integration.

+    If for some reason adding the repository did not take you to the Alert2 doc page, you may need to click again on the HACS pane, search for "Alert2" and click on it to get to the page (and the download button).

-1. We strongly recommend also installing the [Alert2 UI](https://github.com/redstone99/hass-alert2-ui) card which is a compact, convenient way to view and manage Alert2 alerts.
+1. We strongly recommend also installing the [Alert2 UI](https://github.com/redstone99/hass-alert2-ui) card which is a compact way to view and manage Alert2 alerts.

 ### Manual install

-1. Download the `Source code.zip` file from the repository [release section](https://github.com/redstone99/hass-alert2/releases) and extract it.
+1. Download the `Source code (zip)` link from the repository [release section](https://github.com/redstone99/hass-alert2/releases) under "Assets" and extract it.

    We do not recommend downloading directly from the `master` branch.